• Skip to primary navigation

 All the ingredients needed for this recipe laid out with text overlay labels.

-• Green beans - The star of the dish.
+• Green beans - The star of the slow cooker green beans recipe.
 Always use fresh green beans, not canned, as they will go too mushy.
 You can save yourself some time by buying them already trimmed.
 We keep them as long green beans, but you can cut them in half if you prefer.
+You can use frozen green beans, but they will take an hour or so longer.

-• Bacon - This adds so much flavour to the dish.
-Use smoked bacon for extra flavour.
+• Bacon - This adds so much flavor to the green beans in the slow cooker.
+Use smoked slices of bacon for extra flavour.
 If you want to make this a vegetarian side, then you can leave it out.
 If you leave these out, then don't worry about cooking the shallots and garlic first, and you can just dump everything in the slow cooker and leave it.

 • Garlic - Garlic and green beans are a perfect match.
 Fresh is always best, but you can use the ready crushed lazy garlic if you prefer.